 Much like Montreal, Quebec City is a mix of older and modern architecture but while Montreal is very urban, Quebec City is all about the outdoors and nature.
 The great part, which you'll see further in my post, is that all of the best outdoor activities are within a 30 minute drive outside of the city so you don't have to travel for hours to experience a Quebecois winter outside.
 Whether it's dog sledding, hiking or even snow tubing, you can drive to them all easily and even by cab if you don't have a car for a fun day trip.

-Dealing with the Cold
+Dealing With the Cold

 Mike and I had the particular luck to be traveling to Canada during one of their coldest weeks in recent years.
 We're both born and raised in Chicago so we're used to lake effect snow and cold weather but these negative temperatures were a whole different level.
 There were mornings I would go outside to photograph and I could only stay out for 10 minutes before my hands (with gloves) would be completely numb.
 My best advice: layer layer and layer.
 I averaged 3-4 pairs of thermal pants on my legs each day and two pairs of wool socks in my boots.
 I also purchased a thick wool scarf in Quebec that was perfect for wrapping around my face.
 To make the best use of your time outside, plan out where you're going ahead so you can focus on seeing the sights around you instead of worrying about directions.
 Listen to your body.
 If you have to get inside, do it.
 After a day and a half we had acclimated well and when we made it back to Chicago where it was 0 degrees F, we were actually warm!

-Castle Accommodations at the Chateau Frontenac
+Stay in Castle Accommodations at the Chateau Frontenac

 Quebec City is a beautiful area overlooking the St. Lawrence River.
 Our first stop was our accommodations for the night, the hotel Chateau Frontenac.
 Located on a hill, this stunning hotel overlooks all of Quebec City and is the most well-known landmark of the town for good reason.
 Its castle-like architecture towers over the city during the day and is lit up throughout the night.
 You can read more about staying at the Chateau Frontenac in my blog post.

-Exploring the Old Port of Quebec City
+Explore the Old Port of Quebec City

 From the Chateau, you can head down to the Old Port area of the city.
 This quaint section near the river is made up of winding cobblestone streets with art galleries, antique shops and small, local restaurants.
 The streets are lined with Christmas decorations and at night the holiday lights illuminate the paths making you feel like you're walking through a festive city in Santa's North Pole.
 We spent an afternoon wandering and exploring and couldn't get enough of the colorful buildings and brickwork.